Micxxo/ebay_scrapping/readme.md

 3.)
 Setup LM Studio and Deepseek Model

 - Download and install [LM Studio](https://lmstudio.ai/)
-- Open LM Studio, then search and download for model deepseek-coder-v2-lite-instruct
+- Launch LM Studio, then search for deepseek-coder-v2-lite-instruct and download the model
-- Open developer page on sidebar load the model and start the server
+- Navigate to the Developer page in the sidebar, load the model, and start the server.
-- Use default LM Studi endpoint:
+- Use default LM Studi0 endpoint:

   ```bash
   http://127.0.0.1:1234
   ```

   4.)
 Setup Environment Variables

 ```bash
 APP_PORT → The port number where the Express.js application runs.